Drakkar-Software/OctoBot/README.md

 OctoBot's installation is **very simple**... because it is **very documented** !
 See the [installation guides](https://www.octobot.online/guides/#installation) for more info.

 #### One click deployment
-Register to OctoBot Cloud to deploy your OctoBot in the cloud.
-No installation required.
+Deploy your OctoBot on the OctoBot Cloud.
+No installation is required and your OctoBot will always be online and reachable.

 [![Deploy to OctoBot Cloud](https://dabuttonfactory.com/button.png?t=Deploy+now&f=Roboto-Bold&ts=18&tc=fff&hp=20&vp=15&c=11&bgt=unicolored&bgc=422afb)](https://octobot.click/gh-deploy)